ghc-proposals/ghc-proposals/proposals/0000-existentials.rst

       ``TYPE rep`` for some ``rep``.
 The type ``exists tv_bndrs. ty`` itself has the same kind.
 (This is just like how ``forall`` is kinded.)

    #.
+Existential quantification is not allowed in the top-level "spine" of
+      a GADT data constructor type, nor in a pattern synonym type.
+Arguments of existential type are fine.
+Example: a data constructor ``Mk :: exists k.
+T k`` is disallowed, while ``Mk :: (exists k.
+Maybe k) -> T`` is fine.

+#.
 When looking up a lower-case identifier in type-syntax, if the name is not
    in scope, look in the term-level namespace before failing.
 Any term-level names are rejected during type-checking.
 This is much like the treatment